-While the members of the UCLA community strive to fulfill the University's mission with mutual respect for individuals and ethical values and conduct, conflicts may arise over regulation, policy or procedural interpretations, interpersonal disagreements, or academic differences.
+While the members of the UCLA community strive to fulfill the University's mission with mutual respect for individuals and ethical values and conduct, conflicts may arise for many reasons, including violations of codes of conduct, violations of policies, violations of professional rights, interpretations of policy or bylaws, or academic differences.

 The sections below offer a guide to resources and pathways for addressing concerns about faculty conduct, grievances by Academic Senate faculty who believe their rights have been violated, and grading (evaluation) grievances by students.

 The Academic Senate represents the faculty in all matters dealing with shared governance.
 The Senate has authority over its own organization and is delegated authority by the Regents over such matters as curriculum development, degree and enrollment requirements, and programs (establishment, disestablishment, and review).
 The Academic Senate also has a formal advisory role in personnel matters, including grievances by faculty and charges against faculty.
 The Academic Senate "judicial" committees have authority over these processes.

 If you have a general question about grievances or charges not answered by the information provided below, please email: firstname.lastname@example.org